keras-team/keras/README.md

 ## You have just found Keras.

-Keras is a high-level neural networks API, written in Python and capable of running on top of [TensorFlow](https://github.com/tensorflow/tensorflow), [CNTK](https://github.com/Microsoft/cntk), or [Theano](https://github.com/Theano/Theano).
+Keras is a high-level neural networks API, written in Python and capable of running on top of [TensorFlow](https://github.com/tensorflow/tensorflow), [CNTK](https://github.com/Microsoft/cntk), [Apache MXNet](https://github.com/apache/incubator-mxnet/), or [Theano](https://github.com/Theano/Theano).
 It was developed with a focus on enabling fast experimentation. *Being able to go from idea to result with the least possible delay is key to doing good research.*

 Use Keras if you need a deep learning library that: